kaysiz-org/focus-scheme/README.md

 # focus-scheme
- visit [visuals page] (https://github.com/Lesruez/focus-scheme/wiki/Visuals)  for more detailed info
+ Visit The [Wiki page] (https://github.com/Lesruez/focus-scheme/wiki)  for more detailed info